 School places for key workers

-The CHAT Hub School will be open from 9am-3pm.
+The CHAT Hub Schools will be open from 9am-3pm.
 By opening a Hub School we will be better able to manage staff absences.
-Heron Hall is also a large school with excellent facilities.

 Please bring some information to show you are a key worker.